Film Distribution

 Straight-to-video release:

-Releases of movies on home video formats (VHS, DVD, etc.) without first being released in theaters are referred to as straight-to-video releases.
-It was observed in 2005 that this sector has recently become viable, particularly for small film producers and businesses.
+Releases of Movies on home video formats (VHS, DVD, etc.) without first being released in theatres are referred to as straight-to-video releases.
+It was observed in 2005 that this sector has recently become viable, particularly for small Film Producers and businesses.

 Internet release: